jacklj788/School-helper-for-children/README.md

 # School-helper-for-children
-This is a WPF application written in C# that lets children developer basic skills relating to key topics such as English, Maths, and Science
+This is a WPF application written in C# that lets children develop basic skills in English, Maths, and Science.
+Aimed at Keystage 1 - 2.